Generalised Fibonacci sequences constructed from balancing words: Introduction

 The Fibonacci sequence, recursively defined by $f_1=f_2=1$ and $f_n=f_{n-1}+f_{n-2}$ for all $n\geq 3$, has been generalised in several ways.
 In 2000, Divakar Viswanath studied random Fibonacci sequences given by $t_1=t_2=1$ and $t_n=\pm t_{n-1}\pm t_{n-2}$ for all $n\geq 3$.
 Here each $\pm$ is chosen to be $+$ or $-$ with probability $1/2$, and are chosen independently.
 Viswanath proved that

-with probability $1$ \cite{viswanath}.
-An exact value is still unknown.
+with probability $1$ where the exact value of the above limit is given as the exponential function on an integral expression involving a measure defined on Stern–Brocot intervals \cite{viswanath}.
+Almost nothing is known about this constant, however, not even if it is irrational.
 One of the key ideas in his proof was to study random Fibonacci sequences by using products of matrices.
-More specifically, if we have the two matrices
+More specifically, let

-then for all $n\in\mathbb{N}$ the $(n+1)$th and $(n+2)$th terms of a random Fibonacci sequence satisfy
+Then for all $n\in\mathbb{N}$ the $(n+1)$th and $(n+2)$th terms of a random Fibonacci sequence satisfy

 where $Q_n$ is a matrix product consisting of $n$ $A$s and $B$s as factors where the pattern of $A$s and $B$s reflect the pattern of pluses and minuses generating the random Fibonacci sequence in question.